Persistent Write Ahead Log

 LSM Trees

-Log-structured merge tree is a perfect data structure to implement write-heavy K/V database.
-Here you can find some tips about the architecture of custom WAL and state machine on top of LSM Trees.
+Log-structured merge tree is a perfect data structure to implement the write-heavy K/V database.
+Here you can find some tips about the architecture of the state machine on top of LSM Trees.
 Most LSM trees used in practice employ multiple levels:

-- Level 2.
-Growing number of segments at Level 1 may consume a lot of space on the disk.
-Most of segments may contain outdated data so they can be discarded.
+- Level N. Growing number of segments at Level 1 may consume a lot of space on the disk.
+Most of the segments may contain outdated data so they can be discarded.
 The actual implementation must merge multiple segments from Level 1 into a single segment.
 This process is called compaction.
 Compaction can be implemented as a background process.
-Here you need a global lock only for two things: delete merged segments and replace the existing snapshot with a new one.

 B+ Trees